blbadger/blbadger.github.io/memory-models.md

-## Language Mixers IV: Text Compression and Memory Models
+## Language Mixers IV: Text Compression, Memory, and Entropy

 This page focuses on information compression, specifically how we can achieve better compression via new language model architectures and how this can be used for dataset augmentation and large-context models.